 Lourdes University Summer Program in Italy

-Study Social Justice and the Common Good in Italy — Summer 2017
+Study Social Justice and the Common Good in Italy — this coming Summer

 This coming summer Lourdes University Dr. Joyce P. Litten will teach “What are Social Justice and the Common Good.”
 This course will examine individual and collective social responsibility in the creation of just systems of service.
 It draws on the differing disciplines and perspectives in exploring the notion of the common good and a principal focus will be whether and how commitment to the common good is compatible both with respect for cultural and religious differences and with justice in social life.
 The purpose of this course is to create familiarity with foundational principles of social justice and to identify, analyze, and develop models and strategies that support the common good.
 By the end of the course, students will be able to define the theoretical concepts and critique their applications in practice for eliminating social inequalities locally, nationally, and globally.
 Students will also be able to recognize contextual factors such as cultural, historical, professional, and ethical frameworks, in responding to issues or situations and addressing contemporary problems.
 Class is twice a week.
 The course will be accepted for credit at Lourdes as SWK 399 HYA/Enduring Question.